Chikuzen-Yamate Station: History

 The station was opened by Japanese National Railways (JNR) on 25 May 1968 as an intermediate station when it extended the Sasaguri Line east from Sasaguri to Keisen.
 With the privatization of JNR on 1 April 1987, JR Kyushu took over control of the station.

+Surrounding area

+Japan National Route 201 runs parallel to the railroad tracks beneath the station.
+Located in a mountainous area, there are no large-scale facilities around the station, and the area is deserted, with only a few souvenir shops and inns catering to pilgrims to the Sasaguri Shin-Shikoku 88 Sacred Sites.